Great Books and Christian Thinking

 THREE WAYS TO READ:

-(1) Hermeneutic of Faith: a hermeneutic that assumes that our faith in the Christian message amounts to knowledge and as knowledge should be utilized in all spheres of inquiry.
+(1) Hermeneutic of Faith: a hermeneutic that assumes that our faith in the Christian message amounts to knowledge that should be utilized in all spheres of inquiry.

-(2) Hermeneutic of Authority: a hermeneutic where the discussant takes an attidunal stance toward all texts as submissive to Christ as Lord.
-Reading is a practice, then, of subjecting all things to Christ and seeing them as opportunities for obedience.
+(2) Hermeneutic of Authority: a hermeneutic by which the discussant takes an attitudinal stance toward all texts as submissive to Christ as Lord.
+Reading is a practice, then, of subjecting all things to Christ and seeing all things as opportunities for obedience.

 This is part of how we will seek to integrate our faith and learning.

 Example Background Questions in Discussions: